Etsy Payment Reserve Explained — How It Works & What Sellers Need to Know

 Key takeaways

-• POD sellers are more exposed because they often pay providers before Etsy releases funds.
+- POD sellers are more exposed because they pay providers before Etsy releases funds.

-• Mitigate impact through excellent performance, a cash buffer, better POD partners, and diversification.
+- Mitigate the impact with good performance, a cash buffer, strong POD partners, and multiple sales channels.

-If you’re a POD seller, consider reviewing your fulfillment partner.
-Providers like Printify, Gelato, and Podbase have strengths — but AlerioPrint is frequently chosen by sellers for its competitive pricing and faster processing, which helps manage cash flow when Etsy reserves are in effect.
+If you’re a POD seller, it’s worth reviewing your fulfillment partner.
+Providers like Printify, Gelato, and Podbase have strengths — but many sellers choose AlerioPrint for its competitive pricing and faster processing, which help manage cash flow when Etsy reserves are in effect.